Gustav Rödel: Western Front

 The four Gruppen were officially set for re-equipment and re-training on 15 August 1944.
 The Geschwader began receiving the Bf 109G-14 and Bf 109K-4 over the early autumn.
 Each Staffel received 15 aircraft and each Gruppe had an established strength of 60 fighters.
 By mid-autumn it had 250 fighters and was the largest fighter unit at the time and any time in the history of JG 27.
 The Oil campaign had contributed to a lack of training and most pilots lacked operational and combat experience.
 The war situation had brought the Western Allies to the German border by this time.
 The situation meant that the Defence of the Reich and close air support on the frontline were practically one and the same mission.

 On 2 November 1944 Rödel's command suffered its worst loss of the war.
 Around 600 Eighth Air Force bombers attacked Merseburg-Leuna.
 JG 27 could not penetrate the bomber stream but claimed six P-51s battling escorting US fighter groups.
 In return it lost 50 Bf 109s with 27 pilots killed and 12 wounded.
 By mid-December another 39 pilots were dead and 14 had suffered wounds.
 On 16 December 1944 JG 27 participated in the Ardennes offensive but Rödel flew intermittently.
 On 23 December the 94th Bomb Group B-17 Darling Dott, formerly Big Gas Bird, became the last of 550 heavy bombers to fall to his command.
 This same day the unit suffered a blow when Bartels was killed in action with US P-47s.
-JG 27 was in constant action over Belgium from 16–29 December 1944 and suffered significant losses.
+JG 27 was in constant action over Belgium from 16 to 29 December 1944 and suffered significant losses.

 Rödel was also concerned at the level of morale in JG 27.
-British intelligence decrypted an ULTRA message which suggested he suspected nearly 20 percent of pilots broke off their attacks on American bombers without good reason and jettisoned their drop tanks and returned to base prematurely.
+British intelligence decrypted an Ultra message which suggested he suspected nearly 20 percent of pilots broke off their attacks on American bombers without good reason and jettisoned their drop tanks and returned to base prematurely.
 Rödel issued an order that any pilot who did so again would be court-martialled.
-Rödel also ordered that, "even in the event of such Allied air activity, a proportion of the fighters must avoid air combat and penetrate without fail into the area above the foremost panzer spearheads" in ordered to provide air cover for land forces that had begun to diminish.
+Rödel also ordered that, "even in the event of such Allied air activity, a proportion of the fighters must avoid air combat and penetrate without fail into the area above the foremost panzer spearheads" in order to provide air cover for land forces that had begun to diminish.
 He had no time to carry out the threat.
 On 29 December 1944 he was relieved of his command.
 Long-term member Major Ludwig Franzisket replaced him.